yabaa/tournament/README.md

 * DropWizardConfiguration in `com.yabaa.tournament.configuration`
 * Endpoints definitions in `com.yabaa.tournament.resources`
-* Database configuration (MongoDB) in `com.yabaa.tournament.database`
+* Database configuration (DynamoDB) in `com.yabaa.tournament.database`
 * Database HealthCheck in `com.yabaa.tournament.health`
-* Data transformation from MongoDB document to model `com.yabaa.tournament.mapper`
+* Data transformation from DynamoDB document to model `com.yabaa.tournament.mapper`
 * Entities that are persisted in our database `com.yabaa.tournament.api`
 * Interaction with the database `com.yabaa.tournament.daos`
 * `TournamentApplication` is the starter point for our Dropwizard application